Anyole-levis/airbnb-clone-project/README.md

 Database Administrator: Manages database design, indexing, and optimizations.
 DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
 QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+# Database Design
+1. User
+Represents a person using the platform, either as a host or guest.

+Key Fields:

+id: Unique identifier

+name: Full name of the user

+email: Email address (unique)

+passwordHash: Encrypted password

+role: "guest" or "host"

+Relationships:

+A user can list many properties (if a host)

+A user can make many bookings (if a guest)

+A user can leave many reviews

+A user can receive many payments (if a host)

+2. Property
+Represents a listing available for rent.

+Key Fields:

+id: Unique identifier

+title: Name of the listing

+description: Detailed information about the property

+location: City, country, or coordinates

+pricePerNight: Cost per night

+Relationships:

+A property belongs to one user (host)

+A property can have many bookings

+A property can have many reviews

+3. Booking
+Represents a reservation made by a user.

+Key Fields:

+id: Unique identifier

+userId: ID of the guest

+propertyId: ID of the booked property

+startDate: Booking start date

+endDate: Booking end date

+Relationships:

+A booking belongs to one user (guest)

+A booking is for one property

+A booking may have one payment associated